 If you offer customers the option to pay their invoices online, you will increase your chances of being paid much faster.
 This is another benefit to using invoicing software like FreshBooks.
 Every time you email your invoice to a customer, it will include a Payment button that your customer can use to make their payment with a credit card or Visa debit card.

 With FreshBooks, you can implement all seven of these tips to get paid faster and maintain positive cash flow.
 It only takes a few minutes to sign up for a FreshBooks account – no credit card required during the trial period.

 Additional Accounting Reports That Can Help Your Small Business

 Having key insights into the overall health of your business will give you the information that you need to make solid business decisions and attract potential investors.
 In addition to the accounts receivable report, there some additional reports that you should review.

-Below are four key financial reports that you should review on a monthly basis:
+Below are four key financial reports that you should review monthly.

-The accounts payable aging report is identical to the AR aging report except that it includes outstanding bills that you owe to your vendor suppliers.
-It is broken down into the same categories as the AR aging report: 1-30 days, 31-60 days, 61-90 days and more than 90 days.
+The accounts payable aging report is identical to the A/R aging report except that it includes outstanding bills that you owe to your vendor suppliers.
+It is broken down into the same categories as the A/R aging report: 1 to 30 days, 31 to 60 days, 61 to 90 days, and more than 90 days.
 Check out our article on how to manage accounts payable to learn more.

 Profit & Loss (Income Statement)

-The profit and loss report — also known as the income statement — shows a summary of income and expenses for a period of time, such as from January 1 to January 31, 2018.
+The profit and loss report—also known as the income statement—shows a summary of income and expenses for a period of time, such as from January 1, 2018, to January 31, 2018.
 The difference between income and expenses is calculated as the net profit or loss on this report.
 Sign up for our profit and loss webinar to learn more about how this report works.

 Balance Sheet Report